 For those who know little more than that there are such individuals as Queens’ messengers it seems like an easy job: flying Club class everywhere (although in the early days this was always first class!), earning good salaries, meeting influential people and having very limited responsibilities.
 But they cover millions of miles a year.
 In that much air time, there is much that can go wrong.
 Queen’s Messenger LTC Kimmins

-The office of monarch’s messenger is in fact very ancient, going back to 1199 when King John appointed an individual to deliver secret documents; the first King’s Messenger identified by name was John Norman appointed by Richard III in 1485.
+The office of the monarch’s messenger is in fact very ancient, going back to 1199 when King John appointed an individual to deliver secret documents; the first King’s Messenger identified by name was John Norman appointed by Richard III in 1485.
 Methods of transportation have changed during the centuries, particularly since the eighteenth when the horse was supplanted by the carriage system.
 The last time a horse was known to have been used was in 1949.
 In search of authentic stories, Jon Kimmins visited the King’s Messenger involved.
 The country was Nepal and then covered diplomatically from Delhi.
 But at that time there was no suitable road or airstrip.
 So the King’s Messenger set out by train with a secretary to the frontier.
 At the border two horses, grooms and Sherpa’s were waiting.
 The King’s Messenger changed into diplomatic “whites”, donned a sola toupee, set out on his horse, and ceremoniously entered Kathmandu.

 The reference to trains caused John to reflect that in the last century progress went backward for the traveler to near destinations in continental Europe.
 When the Silver Arrow to Paris was in operation he could leave Victoria at 9.15 p.m., dine, sleep comfortably in his suite and arrive at the Gare du Nord at 9.15 a.m., the entire train having been transported on a ferry while he slept.
 Today’s business traveler leaves Waterloo by Eurostar at 6.20 a.m. to arrive in Paris by 9.40 to achieve the same full day and then suffers a journey back in the evening arriving at 9 or 10 p.m.
 Queen’s Messenger LTC Kimmins

-An amusing railway incident involved an Italian Count delivering a message to London from Mussolini who started his journey with a British KM.
+An amusing railway incident involved an Italian Count delivering a message to London from Mussolini, who started with a British KM.
 After some conversation the Italian excused himself to visit a lady in another part of the train, leaving his message in the charge of the King’s Messenger.
 Unfortunately, the train split partway through the journey, taking the Count and his inamoratas with it.
 The King’s Messenger delivered the message to the Italian Embassy in London, with the seal unbroken in the best tradition of diplomacy.
 No more was heard of the Count.

 There were many more anecdotes involving, for example, Tiananmen Square and a perilous journey involving hired tricycle vans, a flying boat to Switzerland via Portugal (who were neutral) in WW2 landing in Munich, Germany because of bad weather, and so on.